Submissions

 Introduction - Sociobiology strongly recommends making the hypothesis being tested explicit here.

-Material and Methods - This section must provide enough information to replicate the research.
-Please include the statistical design and methods, if necessary, and the name and version of the software used for analysis.
+Materials and Methods - This section must provide enough information to replicate the research.
+Please include the statistical design and methods, if applicable, as well as the name and version of the software used for analysis.

-Results - mean values must be followed by the standard error and the number of observations.
+Results - the standard error and the number of observations must follow the mean values.
 Units of measurement must be separated from the value by a blank space (e.g., 10 cm, 25 kg/m).
 Present p-values in lowercase (e.g., p < 0.05).
 For extra guidance on statistics and measures notation, see:

 http://users.sussex.ac.uk/~grahamh/RM1web/APA%20format%20for%20statistical%20notation%20and%20other%20things.pdf

-Discussion - here, it is strongly recommended that you focus on how the results contribute to advancing scientific knowledge in the specific subject area and, preferably, beyond it.
-Please make sure you clearly express whether the working hypothesis was accepted and what analysis supports its acceptance or refutation.
+Discussion - Here, it is strongly recommended that you focus on how the results contribute to advancing scientific knowledge in the specific subject area, and preferably, beyond it.
+Please ensure that you clearly state whether the working hypothesis was accepted and what analysis supports its acceptance or refutation.

 Acknowledgments - The text must be concise and contain the recognition of people first (including "anonymous referees"), followed by institutions and sponsors.